BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: POMDP Environments

-The belief representation takes the mean and standard deviation across the $n_\text{particles}$.
-In the light dark problems, this is computed across the $500$ sampled $y$-state values to make up the belief.
-The initial $y$-value state distribution---which makes up the initial belief---follows a Gaussian distribution and thus the parametric representation is a good approximation of the belief.
 For the rock sample problem, the belief is represented as the mean and standard deviation of the good rocks from the $1000$ sampled states (appending the true position as it is deterministic).
-The rock qualities are sampled uniformly in $\{0,1\}$ indicating if they are ``good'', which makes the problem non-Gaussian but the parametric belief approximation can model a uniform distribution by placing the mean at the center of the uniform range and stretching the variance to match the uniform.
+The rock qualities are sampled uniformly in $\{0,1\}$ indicating if they are ``good'', which makes the problem non-Gaussian, but the parametric belief approximation can model a uniform distribution by placing the mean at the center of the uniform range and stretching the variance to match the uniform.

 Lastly, the mineral exploration problem flattens the $1000$ subsurface $32\times32$ maps that each have associated ore quality per-pixel between $[0,1]$ into two images: a mean and standard deviation image of the ore quality that is stacked and used as input to a CNN.
 The initial state distribution for the massive ore quantity closely follows a Gaussian, making the parametric belief approximation well suited.

-For problems where Gaussian approximations do not capture the belief, the parameters of other distributions could be used as a belief representation or the particles themselves could be input into a network---first passing through an order-invariant layer \cite{igl2018deep}.
+For problems where Gaussian approximations do not capture the belief, the parameters of other distributions could be used as a belief representation or the particles themselves could be input into a network---first passing through an order-invariant layer \citep{igl2018deep}.
 Scaling to larger observation spaces will not be an issue as BetaZero plans over belief states instead of observations.